SIVB Student Award Program

 What are the Student Awards?

 The SIVB’s Student Award Program provides recognition and financial support for students who have contributed and made outstanding achievements in the field of in vitro biology.
-Available awards and application criteria for the 2024 World Congress on In Vitro Biology are below.
+Available awards and application criteria for the 2025 In Vitro Biology Meeting are below.

-Please note that a requirement to apply for the 2024 Awards is that the student will attend and present their work In-Person at the 2024 World Congress on In Vitro Biology in St. Louis, Missouri from June 8-12, 2024.
+Please note that a requirement to apply for the 2025 Awards is that the student will attend and present their work In-Person at the 2025 In Vitro Biology Meeting in Norfolk, Virginia from June 7-10, 2025.

 - An Official Meeting Abstract Submission and completed registration to the SIVB Annual Meeting;

-- A 4-page (maximum) letter indicating award(s) applying for, and narrative of methods, results, and supporting figures/tables as appropriate; and
+- A letter (4-page maximum) indicating names of award(s) applying for; narrative of methods, results, and supporting figures/tables as appropriate; and

 - Research director/supervisor certification that the work was performed by the student applicant.

 Students competing for awards may apply for multiple awards, must satisfy specific award criteria, and must present their research at the meeting as scheduled.
 Winners will be notified prior to the meeting.
-The student awardees must present their submitted research and be present at the 2024 SIVB Business Meeting on Tuesday evening.
+The student awardees must present their submitted research and be present at the 2025 SIVB Business Meeting on Tuesday evening.
 Specific requirements for each of the student awards are below.
-Should you have questions, please contact the SIVB office by email or by phone (410) 969-7940.
+Should you have questions, please contact the SIVB Business Office by email or by phone (410) 969-7940.

 Available Awards